progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Gitolite also has a feature called "personal branches" (or rather, "personal branch namespace") that can be very useful in a corporate environment.-->

-Gitolite bietet mit den "personal branches" (genauer "personal branch namespace") eine weitere Eigenschaft, die im Unternehmensumfeld sehr hilfreich sein kann.
+Gitolite bietet mit den „personal branches“ (genauer „personal branch namespace“) eine weitere Eigenschaft, die im Unternehmensumfeld sehr hilfreich sein kann.

 <!--A lot of code exchange in the Git world happens by "please pull" requests.
 In a corporate environment, however, unauthenticated access is a no-no, and a developer workstation cannot do authentication, so you have to push to the central server and ask someone to pull from there.-->